dustinwhisman/dustinwhisman.com/pages/writing/accessibility-top-100/wikipedia.md

 </figure>

 At zoom levels 200% and 400%, everything was still accessible and no content overflowed or got lost.

+### Page weight and resource breakdown

+The home page initially weighs 172 kB, which breaks down as follows for the major resource categories:

+- 78 kB HTML
+- 22.7 kB JS
+- 68.5 kB images

 ## Testing en.wikipedia.org